grace-notes/website/contents/topics/life-of-christ.md

 (a) You make four decisions with regard to the truth:

-· To Hear it;
+&bull; To Hear it;

-· To Believe it;
+&bull; To Believe it;

-· To Inculcate it;
+&bull; To Inculcate it;

-· And to Use it.
+&bull; And to Use it.

 (b) God the Holy Spirit does two things.

-· He processes it after you believe in it;
+&bull; He processes it after you believe in it;

-· He recalls it when you need it, before you use it.
+&bull; He recalls it when you need it, before you use it.

 (c) God the Father does four things with regard to the truth.

-· He is the source of the all truth;
+&bull; He is the source of the all truth;

-· He caused it at various times to enter human history;
+&bull; He caused it at various times to enter human history;

-· He sustains it in human history.
+&bull; He sustains it in human history.

-· He brings us to it through guidance and discipline.
+&bull; He brings us to it through guidance and discipline.

 (3) Now you can summarize this by saying: